Sandra Ann Vita Minchin, a performance and installation artist, has elected to have the

 **Please bring ID to receive alcohol at events**

 Refunds/exchanges for evening events may be offered at the discretion of Barts Pathology Museum only if requested 48 hours before ticket sales end.
 (This doesn't include cancelled events which are automatically refunded.)
-For Taxidermy it is ONE WEEK before.
+For Taxidermy and other weekend workshops it is ONE WEEK before.

 Prior to the appointment of Carla Valentine as the current Technical Curator, the museum was in a state of disarray.
 As medical teaching changed, the need for the study of anatomy and pathology pots declined.
 Without funding the pots and the infrastructure of the building suffered and it wasn't until a couple of years ago that a donation was secured to renovate the collection.
 New ways to ensure the survival of the collection were also trialled, including conferences and events.

-The museum is part of Queen Mary, University of London although it is based within St Bartholomews which is a teaching hospital.
+As it is part of Barts and the London School of Medicine and Dentistry, the museum is based within St Bartholomews which is a teaching hospital.
 Therefore, follow the signs for the Robin Brook Centre and go through the open entrance indicated below.
 You'll find the museum on the 3rd floor: